midhun1998/midhun1998/README.md

 # Namaste! <img src="https://github.com/midhun1998/midhun1998/blob/main/namaste.gif" width="30px">

 My name is Midhun.
-I'm currently working at [Synopsys Inc.](https://www.synopsys.com/).
+I'm currently working at [Salesforce Inc.](https://www.salesforce.com/).
-- 🔭 My forte is in MLOps, DevTools, DevOps, and Cloud
+- 🔭 My forte is in MLOps, LLMOps, DevTools, DevOps, and Cloud
-- :star2: I'm working on large-scale engineering problems through enterprise system migrations, developer tools, Kubeflow, AWS, deployment automation, Kubernetes, Kafka, and more
+- :star2: I'm working on large-scale engineering problems, including enterprise system migrations and developer tools.
+I also spend time curating solutions in Kubeflow, AWS, deployment automation, Kubernetes, Kafka, and more
-- :man_technologist: I’m looking to collaborate on ideas and projects with like-minded peeps on the Development and Operations side of things
+- :man_technologist: I’m looking to collaborate on ideas and projects with like-minded peeps on the ML Engineering, Development, and Operations side of things
 - ⚡ Fun fact: I'm multilingual and I'm currently learning French

 <details>